i0ta-segfault/agent-observation-system/README.md

 # LLM Agent Observation System

-An end-to-end observability and evaluation system for LLM-powered agents using local models, tracing instrumentation, SQLite persistence, FastAPI, and Grafana dashboards.
+An end-to-end observability, analysis, and evaluation system for LLM-powered agents using local models, tracing instrumentation, SQLite persistence, FastAPI, and Grafana dashboards.

 ---